chi541323/chi541323.github.io/_projects/8_PID-Controller.md

 <div>
     <ul>
-        <li><b class="font-weight-bold">Proportional (P):</b> This component provides an immediate response to the current error.
+        <li><b class="font-weight-bold my-color-b">Proportional (P):</b> This component provides an immediate response to the current error.
 A large P value leads to a quick reaction but can also cause the motor to overshoot its target speed.</li>
-        <li><b class="font-weight-bold">Integral (I):</b> This part helps eliminate any persistent, small errors (steady-state error) that the P component might miss.
+        <li><b class="font-weight-bold my-color-b">Integral (I):</b> This part helps eliminate any persistent, small errors (steady-state error) that the P component might miss.
 It accumulates these past errors over time, ensuring the motor eventually reaches the exact target speed.
 However, an overly high I value can increase the system's response time.</li>
-        <li><b class="font-weight-bold">Derivative (D):</b> This component anticipates future error by reacting to the rate of change.
+        <li><b class="font-weight-bold my-color-b">Derivative (D):</b> This component anticipates future error by reacting to the rate of change.
 It is crucial for damping the system, preventing overshoots and oscillations, and making the motor's movement smoother and more stable.</li>
     </ul>
 </div>